A guide to the best Southern Spain Halloween traditions.

 It is celebrated with a combination of bizarre rituals including dressing up and burning giant bonfires.

-Today, Dia de los Santos tends to be a more somber affair where families visit the graves of long-lost relatives in an act of remembrance that also includes sharing food and drink as well as quite often singing songs, playing music or just generally socializing.
+Today, Dia de los Santos tends to be a more somber affair where families visit the graves of long-lost relatives in an act of remembrance.

-Dia de brujas and Dia de los Muertos tend to be more raucous affairs, with all sorts of fiestas, parades and fun activities to indulge in.
+Dia de brujas and Dia de los Muertos tend to be more raucous affairs, with all sorts of fiestas, parades, and fun activities to indulge in.

 Spanish Halloween has remained a weird and wonderful reminder of the roots of the many traditions that still prevail.